-International Integration is centered within the Institute for International Integration Studies (IIIS), this theme addresses the process of globalization as enacted via flows of capital, ideas, investment, people and trade, the institutions and governance related to those flows and the ongoing integration of markets and states.
+The research theme addresses the process of globalisation as enacted via flows of capital, ideas, investment, people and trade, the institutions and governance related to those flows and the ongoing integration of markets and states.

 International Integration research in Trinity promotes questioning and learning about the many dimensions of global and European integration, its dynamics, impacts and governance.
 Researchers in this area seek to better understand the causes and consequences of international integration, also known as globalisation, by forging dialogue between the relevant disciplines.
 It analyses the different layers of globalisation; financial, political, technological, media-based, cultural and religious, and develops frameworks and criteria for solutions to improve the management and outcomes of globalisation processes.

 Research in International Integration in Trinity focuses on the following flagship areas:

 - Migration – in order to design effective policies on the economic, social and cultural impact of migration

 - The Development Challenge – develop insights into understand how international integration affects low-income countries and how issues of global disparities in the development process can be addressed

 - International Macro-Economics – understand how the world economy works as a whole and how country specific aggregate (such as unemployment, investments, exchange rate, inflation, etc.) are affected.

 - Political & Economic Integration in Europe – examining the political, economic, social and cultural aspects of integration.
 One key area of research in Trinity examines the EU’s political and legal institutions.

 The Institute for International Integration Studies (IIIS), has three flagship research areas: